NexusFi: Find Your Edge

 Cost and Risk Factors #

 Adverse selection losses.
 The single largest risk.
 When informed participants trade against your quotes, you lose more than the spread you earned.
-Research on trader behavior indicates that adverse selection costs can consume 60-80% of gross spread revenue in highly informed markets.
-As [iantg explained on NexusFi][2], market makers don't have any additional information advantage over retail traders — their edge comes from risk management and volume, not superior knowledge.
+Huang & Stoll's landmark 1997 study of CME trading costs found that adverse selection accounts for roughly 60% of the bid-ask spread — the single largest component[13].
+More recent simulation work by Lalor & Swishchuk (2024) confirms this dynamic in modern electronic markets, showing that adverse selection remains the primary threat to market maker profitability even with sophisticated hedging algorithms[12].
+As [@iantg explained on NexusFi][2], market makers don't have any additional information advantage over retail traders — their edge comes from risk management and volume, not superior knowledge.

 Inventory management.
 Hedging costs, margin requirements, and the P&L impact of carrying directional exposure.
 Even temporary inventory costs money in terms of capital tied up and hedging transactions.